-Centrally-funded PLD focussed on building greater equity and excellence in a small number of national priority areas
+1. Centrally-funded PLD is has been redesigned to focus on building greater equity and excellence in a small number of national priority areas

-- PLD is not limited to courses in these priorities.
-Schools may need to build evaluative capability or work more effectively with parents, families or whānau to improve student outcomes in priority areas.
+- Schools and kura may need to build evaluative capability or work more effectively with parents, families or whānau to improve student outcomes in priority areas.

 - Factsheets and resources to support inquiry are available here.

-Centrally-funded PLD allocated regionally with strong sector involvement
+4. Centrally-funded PLD is allocated regionally with strong sector involvement

-- The panel will meet and consider proposals every term
+- Panels meet and consider proposals every term

 - Professional education networks are a potential source of professional learning and development that complements centrally funded PLD